XelaNull/7DTD-WhiteRiver_ToC/README.md

 - Bambi's Killer Bow - Earn the famed deer killer, "Bambi's Killer" Compound Bow with slightly better stats than Vanilla.
 - Dundee's Hunting Knife - Take on everything with Dundee's famous Hunting Knife with slightly better stats than Vanilla.
+- Everdeen's Arrows & Bolts - The settlement is trying to put together a feast.
+Help feed everyone in exchange for named arrows & bolts slightly better than Vanilla.
 - Gupta's Bandages - Can't craft first aid bandages?
 Trade Aloe Leaves & Cotton for a few First Aid Bandages.
 - Ivanka's Flaming Dig Tools - From the biggest digger herself, steel Pickaxe & Shovel with flaming mods and slightly better stats than Vanilla.
 - Kuva's Red Armor - Discover the secret ingredient in Kuva's Red Armor with slightly better stats and environmental mods.